Inside Panther Athletics

 Our goal is to have a varsity team and either two junior varsities (an A and B team) or a junior varsity and a freshman team.
 Tryout practice(s) are held prior to the start of every season and each student-athlete is evaluated by a group of coaches, led by the varsity head coach.

-While Parish does not offer on-campus, organized sports for Lower School, the School does take a "Sports Fellowship" approach to Lower School athletics.
-The purpose of Sports Fellowship is to ensure that parents are informed of the opportunities for their children to participate on a grade-level sports team and for all of those who say "yes" to that invitation, finding (or forming, if needed) a team on which to play.
+Parish provides a “Sports Fellowship” approach for our Lower School and early Middle School Athletics.
+The purpose is to ensure that parents are informed of the opportunities for their children to participate on a grade-level sports team and for all those who accept the invitation, finding (or forming, if needed) a team on which to play.
 When creating new teams, Sports Fellowship facilitates the formation; however, parent volunteer coaches are a requirement for a team to organize.
-The sports offerings covered by this invitation are basic (football, volleyball, soccer, lacrosse, baseball, softball, etc.), are seasonal (fall, winter, spring/summer) and vary by grade level.
+These teams provide a full participation and fun approach for our students.
+The student will receive basic instruction and gain general game knowledge.